dovecot/documentation/docs/core/config/events/export.md

 ## Exporter Definition

-The `event_exporter` block defines how events should be exported.
+The [[setting,event_exporter]] named list filter defines how [[link,summary_events]] should be exported.
 The basic definition is split into two orthogonal parts: the format and the transport.

 The format and its arguments specify *how* an event is serialized, while the transport and its arguments specify *where* the serialized event is sent.